legitlarma/GameiomDailyRep/README.md

   ```console
           bash dailyCollect.sh
   ```
   Enter your username and password and the program should run in the background and you can close the terminal.
-The process will be executed at 4am every day.
+The process will be executed at 4am every day, with said username and password.

 ## Run script from Startup